nhanb/old.hi.imnhan.com/content/pages/about.md

 ![My face](/images/nhan.jpg)

 My name is **Bùi Thành Nhân**.
-I'm a software engineer with a keen interest in DevOps.
+I'm a Vietnamese software engineer with a keen interest in DevOps.
 Here's [my résumé][4] if anyone's interested.

-I usually go with the handle **nhanb** on most social networks; you can find links to my profiles on the sidebar.
+When I'm not working, I tend to lurk around GitHub, go swimming, or spend an unhealthy amount of time reading manga (in fact, my first serious hobby project is [an online manga reader][5]).
+Getting decent at Ultra Street Fighter IV was recently added to my to-do list too.

 ## About this blog